rany2/edge-tts/examples/serverless-api/README.md

 ## Overview

 The `main.py` file contains a function `run` that takes a text input and an optional voice parameter to generate audio and subtitles using Edge TTS.
+This example specifically streams the output.

 ## Installation